18 Shoe Brand Success Stories

 So, you want to start your own shoe line brand.
 With our detailed business plan and marketing approach, creating your own shoe line has never been easier.

-Afshan Abbas (from Seattle, WA, USA) started ** Fuchsia Shoes** about 7 years ago.
+Afshan Abbas (from Seattle, WA, USA) started ** Fuchsia Shoes** over 7 years ago.

 Afshan is the co-founder and CEO of Fuchsia, a sustainable footwear company headquartered in Seattle.